TheDaleks/ContentDK/Markdowns/2014-05-16-the-correct-strategy-of-bitcoin-entrepreneurship.md

 * * *

-1. In a post-singularity world, everything should be expected to grow at a phenomenal rate, similar to the growth of the Bitcoin economy today.
-Thus, I would expect the attitude of sharing and collaboration should apply generally. [↩](#fnref:1 "Jump back to footnote 1 in the text")
+[^1] In a post-singularity world, everything should be expected to grow at a phenomenal rate, similar to the growth of the Bitcoin economy today.
+Thus, I would expect the attitude of sharing and collaboration should apply generally.